jase231/compareHypotheses/README.md

 1. Best Overall Combo: Selects the combo with lowest χ² per event
 2. Best Per Beam ID: Selects the combo with lowest χ² for each unique event+beam ID pair; to be used alongside accidental subtraction

+## Performance
+The performance of the tool is limited by the ROOT library's I/O efficiency.
+In a test run comparing two trees with around 300,000 events each, the matching process takes 2 or 3 seconds for best overall mode and best per beam matching mode, respectively.
+Writing the output to file using the ROOT library takes 30 seconds.

 ## Future Development

 - [ ] Implementation of MC generated beam energy data support